CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

      some pipelines require a specific version of Nextflow.

-### Installation of tools used in the the workflow
+### Installation of tools used in Nextflow

-1. By default, Nextflow expects that tools are installed locally.
-Tools available in other [Puhti modules](../../apps/by_discipline.md) or [own custom module](../../computing/modules.md#using-your-own-module-files).
+1. Local installations: By default, Nextflow expects that the analysis tools are available locally.
+Tools can be activated from existing [Puhti modules](../../apps/by_discipline.md) or [own custom module installations](../../computing/modules.md#using-your-own-module-files).

-2. Own custom installations as Apptainer containers:
+2. Container instalaltions:
 Containers can be smoothly integrated with Nextflow pipelines.
-No additional modifications to Nextflow scripts are needed except enabling the Singularity/Apptainer engine (instead of Docker) in the Nextflow configuration file in the HPC environment.
-Nextflow is able to pull remote container images stored in Singularity or Docker Hub registry.
+No additional modifications to Nextflow scripts are needed except enabling the Singularity/Apptainer engine in the Nextflow configuration file in the HPC environment.
+Nextflow can pull remote container images as Singularity/Apptainer from container registries on the fly.
 The remote container images are usually specified in the Nextflow script or configuration file by simply prefixing the image name with `shub://` or `docker://`.
 It is also possible to specify a different Singularity image for each process definition in the